 Whether you run a large corporation or small business, planning a data center relocation is a task of monumental importance.
-The lead time for a data center move can be anywhere from several months, to, in the case of a large data center, more than a year.
-Below are six steps toward a successful data center relocation.
+The lead time for a data center move can be anywhere from several months more than a year.
+In this blog post, we will look at six steps toward a successful data center relocation.

 The key to a successful data center relocation is careful and comprehensive planning.
 This is where you should spend 90 percent of your time and effort.
 With thorough planning, you can anticipate problems, plan for contingencies, and avoid unexpected pitfalls.

 The entire organization needs to be committed to making the move a success.
 Although IT is managed in a single department, maximum uptime is critical to every function in the company.
 Senior leadership can support the data center relocation in many ways, including crafting and communicating a clear vision of why the move is taking place.
 Having clear communication upfront will keep employees more engaged and aware as the project moves through phases.
 Management can referee between competing priorities and weigh in on timing.
-It may take extra time for all-hands buy-in, but it will ensure that all teams are working toward the same goal.
+Taking time for all-hands buy-in will ensure that all teams are working toward the same goal.

 The most important role in the data center relocation is that of technical project manager.
 This person needs a high level of skill in logistics, budgeting, risk assessment, communication and people management skills.
 Whether large or small, IT move projects are inherently complex and attention to detail is a must.
 In some cases, if one person doesn’t have all of the necessary skills, two team members can be assigned as project leads.
 Assign a backup point person regardless of size or type of relocation.